-The first approach to validation is to compare the polynomial and original model by simulating from many initial conditions.
+The first validation method is to compare the polynomial and original model by simulating from many initial conditions.
 Numerous simulations have been performed by perturbing the states from their trim values.
 Most state trajectories are similar for both the polynomial and original model.
-Figure 4 compares the polynomial and original models with the baseline control law.
-This specific simulation is performed by perturbing the β , α , p, q, r, φ states by 5, 20 and 25° and 20°/s, 20°/s, 5°/s, respectively, from their trim points.
+Figure 2 compares the polynomial and original models with the baseline control law.
+This specific simulation is performed by perturbing the β , α , p, q, r, φ states by 50, 20°, 25°, 20°/s, 20°/s, 5°/s, respectively, from their trim points.
 For the original models, V, θ , and ψ are initialized to their trim values.
 The simulation results show that the polynomial model is in good agreement with the original model.
 Note, however, that the α trajectory for the polynomial model diverges from the original model as time progresses.
 This deviation is large (relative to other states) when the perturbation in the α state is large.
-However, the simulation comparisons show that the cubic degree polynomial model, even with such large perturbation in the initial condition.
+However, the simulation comparisons show that the cubic degree polynomial model captures the dynamic characteristics of the original closed-loop model, even with such large perturbation in the initial condition.